Welcome, guest !

 More than half of these deaths occur among children under five years of age.
 In developing countries with high mortality rates overall, indoor air pollution ranks eighth in terms of the risk factors that contribute to disease and death.
 Moving away from these dirty uses of biomass is a clear public health priority.

-Link to this news: How is biomass is used today?
+Related Offers - How is biomass is used today?